 The reissue was necessary almost immediately, as the initial 1200 pressings were almost unlistenable due to the exponential degradation of audio fidelity resulting from the length of the 4 tracks on a mere 7 inch.
 This ultimately caused the stock of the vinyl to be thinned out with the resulting sound output becoming very muffled and quiet overall.

-The Nazi references did not just end with the sleeve’s artwork, as the opening track “Warsaw” can be considered an exaggerated biography of Hitler’s Deputy Rudolf Hess.
-Hess had undertaking a solo flight to Scotland on May 10th, 1941, hoping to arrange peace talks with the Duke of Hamilton, but was immediately arrested upon his arrival and held in British custody until the end of the war.
+The Nazi references did not just end with the sleeve’s artwork, as the opening track “Warsaw” can be considered an exaggerated biography of Hitler’s deputy Rudolf Hess.
+Hess had undertaken a solo flight to Scotland on May 10th, 1941, hoping to arrange peace talks with the Duke of Hamilton, but was immediately arrested upon his arrival and was held in British custody until the end of the war.

 The track begins with “3 5 0 1 2 5 Go!” and features a chorus repetition of “31G”.
 “31G-350125” was Hess’s prisoner of war serial number after he was captured in Scotland.
 The “31” indicates the European theatre of war and the “G” naturally stands for “G” German.